 Crumbly, tender cookies sandwiched together with dulce de leche - alfajores are the kind of cookies that almost anyone will be tempted by.
 Welcome to your next cookie plate must-have.

 Interestingly, we saw alfajores pretty often in cafes in Israel this summer, in between the more traditional Israeli cookies.
-I’m not entirely sure why, but none of us were complaining.
+I assume this is due to the Moorish roots of these cookies which have stretched around the Mediterranean region.
 It also reminded me I really needed to get round to making these myself.

 Alfajores are a classic for many in South America, particularly Argentina, and I can understand why they are so well loved.
 In fact my only question is why they are not better known elsewhere.
 Crumbly cookies joined with gooey, delicious caramel is such a wonderful combination, and one you should try soon.